tudorkalisch/parking-app/README.md

-# berting_app
+# parking_app

-A new Flutter application for boat berthing.
+A new Flutter application for parking.

 ## Getting Started